 Special Needs Planning Pricing

-If you are a family member, friend, or guardian of an individual with special needs, you may wish to choose the Special Needs Estate Plan Package instead of a traditional will or trust.
+If you are a family member, friend, or guardian of an individual with special needs, you may wish to choose the Special Needs Will Package instead of a traditional Will Package.
 This plan offers the additional advantage of allowing you to set aside funds for an individual with special needs without disqualifying them from receiving eligible public benefits.
-Includes: Advanced Planning Revocable Trust, Pour-Over Will, Healthcare Directive (Living Will), Medical Power of Attorney, HIPAA Release, Financial Power of Attorney and Beneficiary Deed.
+This package includes: Third Party Supplemental Needs Trust, Last Will & Testament, Healthcare Directive (Living Will), Medical Power of Attorney, HIPAA Release, Financial Power of Attorney and Beneficiary Deed.

 Third-Party Supplemental Needs Trust

-Unlike the Special Needs Estate Plan Package, a Third-Party Supplemental Needs Trust is not an estate plan.
+Unlike the Special Needs Will and Trust Packages, a Third-Party Supplemental Needs Trust is not an estate plan.
 Instead, it is a trust set up specifically to benefit an individual with special needs by a third party (often a friend or family member).
 It is structured to make assets available to the special needs individual without rendering them ineligible for public benefit programs such as Medicaid and supplemental security income (SSI).

 View our complete pricing list.

 |Big Bend @ Kirkwood WB, Kirkwood, MO 63122, USA|

 |4200 S Little Blue Pkwy, Independence, MO 64057, USA|

 |3050 W Clay St, St Charles, MO 63301, USA|

 3050 W. Clay St.